cartesianpixels/naturaDock/qa/assessments/pipeline.initial-build-trace-20250915.md

 ### Critical Gaps

-1.  **No Test Coverage**
+1.  **Incomplete Test Coverage**
-    -   **Gap**: There are no automated tests (unit, integration, or E2E) for any of the functional requirements.
-The entire codebase lacks a test suite.
-    -   **Risk**: High - Without tests, any change can introduce regressions.
-There is no way to automatically verify the correctness of the implementation.
-    -   **Action**: Implement a testing framework (e.g., `pytest`) and create a comprehensive test suite covering all functional requirements.
+    -   **Gap**: While unit tests have been improved, there is still no test coverage for the `main` module's argument parsing and configuration handling.
+The end-to-end test is still failing.
+    -   **Risk**: Medium - The core logic is mostly tested, but the CLI entry point is not, which could lead to usability issues.
+    -   **Action**: Fix the end-to-end test and add unit tests for the `main` module.

 ### Test Design Recommendations

-1.  **Implement a Test Framework**: Introduce `pytest` for writing unit and integration tests.
-2.  **Unit Tests**: Create unit tests for each function in the `src` directory (`analysis.py`, `compounds.py`, `docking.py`, `protein.py`, `visualize.py`).
-3.  **Integration Tests**: Create integration tests that verify the interaction between the different modules of the pipeline.
-4.  **Test Data**: Create a small, well-defined dataset of compounds and proteins for testing purposes.
-5.  **Mocking**: Use mocking libraries (e.g., `unittest.mock`) to isolate components and mock external APIs (PubChem, etc.).
+1.  **Fix End-to-End Test**: The immediate priority is to fix the failing `test_cli.py` to ensure the pipeline runs from start to finish.
+2.  **Write Unit Tests for `main`**: Test the CLI argument parsing and configuration file handling in isolation.
+3.  **Improve Existing Tests**: The tests for the analysis module could be improved by using more realistic data.

 ### Risk Assessment

--   **High Risk**: All 15 functional requirements have no test coverage.
-This is a critical issue that needs to be addressed immediately.
+-   **Medium Risk**: The project is in a much better state, but the failing end-to-end test and lack of coverage for the CLI entry point still pose a risk.